 A BOOLEAN value.
 TRUE when the query finds conditions that are errors, FALSE when the query finds conditions that are warnings.
 See ISOK_RESULTS (and the Section 1) for more on warnings and errors.
+This column may not be NULL.

 4.1.3 Type